-Indiana American Water is constantly looking to ensure water is available for future generations.
+Kentucky American Water is constantly looking to ensure water is available for future generations.
 Part of our commitment includes helping our customers understand what they can do to help.
-We communicate with our customers in a variety of ways, through information in customer bills, in our newsletters, and here on the Indiana American Water website.
+We communicate with our customers in a variety of ways, through information in customer bills, in our newsletters, and here on the Kentucky American Water website.

 Making water conservation part of your daily routine will save both water and money every day.

-Here are a few other easy tips you can follow:
+Here are a few easy tips you can follow:

 Outside your home: